 " I learned how mediation is really supposed to be versus how I have experienced it."

 " You don’t have to be a litigator/attorney to be a good mediator.
 Having participated in this program I now have a broader perspective of the mediation process and I was impressed with the insights and knowledge gained."

 " It was a great learning experience to try to put aside coming up with a resolution and allow the parties to do it themselves."

 " This program has given me effective tools not only for mediation, but also general strategies for dealing with difficult individuals and situations."

 " This training was wonderful, informative and the diverse group of attendees allowed for realizing all of the many useful applications mediation can provide in diverse professions."

 Kimberlee Kovach is the author of Mediation: Principles and Practice, 3rd Edition (West Group).
 She has over twenty-five years of experience in mediation as a practitioner, educator, and researcher.
-Ms. Kovach is a distinguished lecturer in Dispute Resolution at South Texas College of Law and is a former University of Texas School of Law professor in mediation and alternative dispute resolution.
-She also started the UT Law School's mediation clinic.
 She is a former chair of the ABA 's ADR Section and the State Bar of Texas ADR Section.
-She teaches mediation and other conflict resolution procedures nationally and continues to publish articles in the dispute resolution field.
+She teaches mediation and other conflict resolution procedures internationally and continues to publish articles in the dispute resolution field.